maartenpaauw/model-states-for-filament-docs/README.md

 > More information about state configuration can be found on the official
 > Spatie [documentation](https://spatie.be/docs/laravel-model-states/v2/working-with-states/01-configuring-states).

-When using Spatie Laravel model states, there is an abstract state class.
-This abstract state class need some modifications.
+When using Spatie Laravel model states, there are multiple abstract state classes.
+These abstract state classes need some modifications.
 We have to implement the `FilamentSpatieState` interface and use the `ProvidesSpatieStateToFilament` trait.

 Here is an example `PaymentState` abstract class with the modification in place.